cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 `populate_script` is an *optional* field that can specify a script that will be executed to populate the cache.
 `populate_script` should create the `folder` if it doesn't exist before the `cache` instruction.
-If your dependencies are updated often, we suggest putting the populate script after the cache block so new versions of dependencies are used.
+If your dependencies are updated often, we suggest making the `fingerprint` script log something different so new versions of dependencies are used.

 That means the only difference between the example above and below is that `yarn install` will always be executed in the example below where in the example above only when `yarn.lock` has changes.